 - Breathing problems

 Any of these symptoms can exist at birth or acquired after birth as a result of hereditary or environmental influences; such as a result of trauma to the face.
 Before treatment begins, a consultation will be held to perform a complete examination with x-rays.
 During the pre-treatment consultation, this is the perfect time for patients, parent/guardians to ask as many questions as they have regarding this type of treatment.
 We fully believe that when patients are informed about a procedure, the entire dental team will be able to offer the highest quality of care resulting in the desired outcome.

 Technology & Orthognathic Surgery (for our patients)

-If you are a candidate for corrective jaw surgery, Dr. Kalant or Dr. Pink will work closely with your dentist and orthodontist to set up a treatment plan for course of action.
+If you are a candidate for corrective jaw surgery, Dr. Kalant or Dr. Pink will work closely with your dentist and orthodontist to set up a treatment plan for your course of action.
 This may take a few visits to our office to obtain the necessary records and pictures needed to work up your case.
 Orthognathic (corrective jaw) surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.